Large Thick, Chewy Bakery Size Carrot Cake Cookies

 - Flavor – We’re layering cinnamon, nutmeg, and a touch of vanilla for that signature carrot cake warmth, plus optional add-ins like chopped walnuts, coconut, or white chocolate chips if you’re feeling wild.

-Along with techniques, INGREDIENTS are a key factor to a good soft chewy cookie.
+Along with techniques, ingredients are a key factor in making a good soft, chewy cookie.

 BUTTER VS MARGARINE